RobertLau666/fastcomposer_danbooru/README.md

-The project is based on [FastComposer: Tuning-Free Multi-Subject Image Generation with Localized Attention](https://github.com/mit-han-lab/fastcomposer), training dataset use MGC dataset, prompt use the prompt generated from the MGC dataset detected by BLIP2 model
+The project is based on [FastComposer: Tuning-Free Multi-Subject Image Generation with Localized Attention](https://github.com/mit-han-lab/fastcomposer), training dataset use MGC dataset, prompt use the prompt generated from the MGC dataset detected by BLIP2 model.

 ## Environment Setup
 ```